trustlines-network/clientlib-docs/md/guides/trustline.md

-To set up a trustline make sure that a user instance is provided either by creating a new one or loading an existing keystore.
+To set up a trustline, make sure that a user instance is provided either by creating a new one or loading an existing keystore.
 Also note that the account has to have enough ETH to actually create transactions.

 #### 1. Request for establishing a trustline
 As trustline agreements are bilateral agreements, they have to be accepted by both parties.
 The first step to establish a trustline is therefore to create an initial request or proposal to the counterparty.